aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xltm-to-xltx/_index.md

 ---
 title: Python XLTM to XLTX - XLTM to XLTX Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLTM to XLTX in Python.
-Python Convert XLTM to XLTX saveformat.
-Python XLTM to XLTX format.
-Save XLTM to XLTX Python.
+Convert XLTM to XLTX quickly and easily with Aspose.Cells.
+Python XLTM to XLTX.
+Python Save XLTM to XLTX.
+Save XLTM as XLTX using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLTM to XLTX in Python., Python XLTM to XLTX saveformat., XLTM to XLTX Python., Python Convert XLTM to XLTX]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLTM to XLTX in Python., Save XLTM to XLTX using Python., Python XLTM to XLTX saveformat., XLTM to XLTX Converter., Python Save XLTM as XLTX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}